 10Shop Ahead of the Trip

-You can save money during your trip by shopping ahead of time for items that will cost you a lot less if you buy it online.
+You can save money during your trip by shopping ahead of time.
+There are a lot of items that will cost you a lot less if you buy it online before you arrive at Disney World.
 See our recommendations on what to buy online ahead of time.